UBS says Credit Suisse merger the right choice despite risks

 Switzerland's biggest bank is absorbing its stricken rival in a deal stitched together in double-quick time on March 19 out of fears of a global banking crisis if the floundering Credit Suisse went under.

-Shareholders of both banks had no say in the mega-merger, which was engineered behind closed doors by the Swiss government, the central bank and the financial regulators FINMA.
+Shareholders of both banks had no say in the mega-merger, which was engineered by the Swiss government, the central bank and the financial regulators FINMA.

-UBS chairman Colm Kelleher told the bank's annual general meeting in Basel that although the takeover was sprung upon them, it would offer stability.
+UBS chairman Colm Kelleher told the bank's annual general meeting in Basel that although the $3.25-billion takeover was sprung upon them, it would offer overall stability.

 "Whilst we did not initiate these discussions, we believe that this transaction is financially attractive for UBS shareholders.
 I am convinced we made the right choice," he insisted.